awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ## Modeling Customers, Orders, and Products in Amazon DynamoDB

-Your Amazon DynamoDB schema to model these tables might look like:
+Your Amazon DynamoDB schema to model these tables might look like this:

 | Key | Data Type | Description |
 | --- | --- | ---